Enforcing Speech Content Privacy in Environmental Sound Recordings using Segment-wise Waveform Reversal: Method

-Where voice activity is detected, we apply a pre-trained source separation algorithm to isolate the speech component.
-We use the Hybrid Demucs (HDemucs) model \cite{defossez_hybrid_2022}, trained on the MUSDB-HQ dataset \cite{rafii_musdb18-hq-uncompressed_2019}.
-We use the implementation and pre-trained weights provided by the Torchaudio library\footnote{\url{https://pytorch.org/audio/main/generated/torchaudio.pipelines.HDEMUCS_HIGH_MUSDB_PLUS.html}}.
+Where voice activity is detected, we apply a pre-trained Speech Isolation (SI) algorithm to isolate the speech component.
+We use the Hybrid Demucs (HDemucs) model \cite{defossez_hybrid_2022}, trained on the MUSDB-HQ dataset \cite{musdb18-hq}.
 HDemucs is trained on high-resolution music data, which allows it to handle full-bandwidth signals at a high sampling rate of 44.1 kHz.